jmikola/wurstcon.com/source/travel.md

 to have you join our train convoy from Antwerp to Köln.
 [Jordi][seldaek] speaks European and was kind enough to provide the following instructions:

- 1. Open [this link][booking] to start the booking process.
+ 1. Open [this link](http://goo.gl/GRNGDP) to start the booking process.
- 2. Scroll down to the 13:40 &rarr; 16.15 (IC / ICE) train, which has one change.
+ 2. Select the 13:40 &rarr; 16.15 (IC/ICE) train, which has one change.
  3. Select the cheapest price (e.g. semi-flex for about €40)
  4. Deselect the seat reservation option.
-This will allow us the chance to sit as a group for the second leg between Brussels and Köln.
+This will allow everyone the chance to sit as a group.
  5. Press "Confirm Selection" button to continue.

 The confirmation screen should resemble the following: